Scale length (string instruments): Steel-string acoustic guitar

 The steel-string acoustic guitar typically has a scale slightly shorter than the classical instrument, the most common scales ranging between short scale (24 in) and long scale (25.5 in).
 Small travel guitars and guitars specifically designed for children can have even shorter scales.
 For example, a 3/4 size steel string guitar might have a scale length of 23 in.

 Electric guitar

 Electric guitars reflect the range of scale lengths found with steel-string acoustics.
-With regard to tone, a longer scale favors "brightness" or cleaner overtones and more separated harmonics versus a shorter scales, which favors "warmth" or more muddy overtones.
+With regard to tone, a longer scale favors "brightness" or cleaner overtones and more separated harmonics versus a shorter scale, which favors "warmth" or more muddy overtones.
 According to Dave Hunter's Tone Manual (2011), each scale length has its characteristic sound and tone, which is individual from other sounds in the tone chain: strings, pickups, pedals, amplifiers, speakers, and cabinets.